Making Sense of Damon’s Q2 2025 - InsightEV

 Takeaways

 Damon is clearly hinting at a change in business direction.
 It is no longer working to bring the Hypersport to production.
 Instead, it wants to be a technology developer and lease its IP.
-We cannot speculate how much of the IP (Hypersport, Copilot, SHIFT, etc.) is deployable or need further work.
+We cannot speculate how much of the IP (Hypersport, Copilot, SHIFT, etc.) is deployable or needs further work.

 We use public information to form an opinion.
 Please check our Editorial Ethics.